Cold Mountain thundereggs come from the Sierra Mountains between the cities of Aguascalientes and Zacatecas, Mexico.

 Once your slabs are cut, and it’s time to draw out your cab patterns, test each slab first for possible fractures that will break apart.
 It’s better to find out now than later down the line that there is a fracture.
 Flexing the slab in your hands or tapping it lightly against the bench will usually tell you if the slab will be stable or not.
 The fractal patterns, orbs and rivers of agate will give you all sorts of abstract patterns to work from to create gorgeous designs.

-From there, let the 280 grit wheel do the work, smooth out the cab, and make sure to remove any remaining scratches at this stage before moving on.
-By the time you reach the 600 grit wheel, you will see how quickly the rhyolite starts to polish up.
+From there, let the 280-grit wheel do the work, smooth out the cab, and make sure to remove any remaining scratches at this stage before moving on.
+By the time you reach the 600-grit wheel, you will see how quickly the rhyolite starts to polish.
 Continue the cabbing process as usual, most might finish at the 14k grit wheel, which will leave you with a nice glossy polish.
 However, if you have a 50k grit wheel in your setup, you will achieve a mirror polish.

 Skip Polishing Compounds When Fissures Are Present

-Since this material contains agate and is comprised of several minerals, you might find small drusy vugs within the agate or small fissure openings along some of the patterns where they bud up against each other, this is why I wouldn’t suggest using polishing compounds.
-The compounds will fill these areas in and make it very tough to get it out.
+Since this material contains agate and is comprised of several minerals, you might find small drusy vugs within the agate or small fissure openings along some of the patterns where they but up against each other, this is why I wouldn’t suggest using polishing compounds.
+The compounds will fill in these areas and make it very tough to get it out.

 The final polish usually looks best from what you’ve achieved on the wheels.
 This material and many other Mexican stones are readily available through the J H Kalmore Company on Facebook.